-A vehicle’s safety (represented by crash-test ratings and features such as airbags and traction control) counts for one-fourth of the total score, and performance for 10%.
+A vehicle’s safety (represented by crash-test ratings and features such as airbags) counts for one-fourth of the total score, and performance for 10%.
 The remainder of the score derives from our impressions while test-driving the cars.
 We assess design and comfort as well as dashboard layout.

 Another measure of a vehicle’s worth is its resale value three and five years down the road.
-These figures, also supplied by Kelley, are the estimated price that a dealer would pay at trade-in, expressed as a percentage of the sticker price.
+These figures, supplied by Kelley Blue Book, are the estimated price that a dealer would pay if you traded in the vehicle, expressed as a percentage of the sticker price.

 We show five-year total ownership costs, also supplied by Kelley Blue Book, which take into account the out-of-pocket costs such as fuel, insurance and service costs, as well as the car’s loss in value.
 We also break out service costs, which are an estimate of maintenance and repairs over five years.